-The USMCA does not contain the proportionality rules of NAFTA's Article 605.
+Article 605 of NAFTA (the proportionality clause) has historically prevented Canada from reducing oil and gas exports to the United States and Mexico relative to the total supply produced in Canada.
+Despite reducing crude oil production, the Government of Alberta's curtailment program has been compliant with NAFTA due to the operation of the proportionality rule.
+Reducing Canadian supply reduced Canada's required offering, thereby allowing Alberta to reduce production without causing Canada to breach its export obligations.
+However, the USMCA does not contain the proportionality rules of Article 605.
 The elimination of the proportionality clause removes a barrier in Canada's transition to a more diversified export portfolio.
 While diversification depends on the construction of infrastructure allowing more Canadian production to reach Eastern Canada, Asia, and Europe, the USMCA may allow for greater export diversification than currently exists under NAFTA.